cosmos/developer-portal/hands-on-exercise/1-native/3-add-game.md

 ---
-title: "Add your objects"
+title: "Add your first object"
 order: 4
-description: Where you create you make the checkers module interesting
+description: Where you make the checkers module interesting
 tags:
   - guided-coding
   - cosmos-sdk
 ---

-# Add your objects
+# Add your first object

 After the [previous section](./2-build-module.md), you have a somewhat empty checkers module integrated in a minimal app.
 It is now time to:

 * Add a game storage type.
-* Add a message type to create a game.
-* Add a query type to fetch such games.
+* Compile Protobuf.
-* Add all the necessary keeper and message server functions.
+* Add the necessary keeper functions.
-* Add CLI commands.

 ## The game rules